 - Briefly knead the raised dough and divide in half.
 Form each half into a ball.
 On a lightly floured work surface, roll one dough ball into a round, flat shape about ⅙ inch (4 mm) thick.
 Cut into six triangles; I used a plastic dough cutter.

 - Grease a cookie sheet with a solid fat (unsalted butter or Crisco) and place the crescent rolls on the sheet.
 Be sure to leave at least 1 ½ inches (4 cm) of space between the rolls.
 Repeat with the other half of the dough.
-Cover the sheet of rolls with a clean tea towel and place it in a warm place to rise for 40 minutes.
+Cover the sheet of rolls with a clean tea towel and place it in a warm place for a second rise for 40 minutes.

-- Bake in a 350°F (177°C) preheated oven for 15–18 minutes, until their surface turns golden.
+- Let's bake!
+Bake in a 350 °F preheated oven for 15–18 minutes, until their surface turns golden.

 Notes

-- Makes 12 Loupacky crescent rolls.
+- The basic recipe makes 12 Loupáčky crescent rolls.

 - How long will homemade crescent rolls keep?
 These rolls taste best the same day they are baked.
 If you have any leftovers, place them in a resealable plastic bag after they have completely cooled.
 They will last about three days.